jasp-stats/jasp-desktop/Resources/Help/analyses/ttestbayesianpairedsamples.md

   - Credible interval: Default is 95%.

 #### Missing Values
-- Exclude cases analysis by analysis: In case of multiple t-tests within a single analysis, each test will be conducted using all cases with valid data for the difference score for the particular t-test.
+- Exclude cases per dependent variable: In case of multiple t-tests within a single analysis, each test will be conducted using all cases with valid data for the difference score for the particular t-test.
 Sample sizes may therefore vary across the multiple t-tests.
 - Exclude cases listwise: In case of multiple t-tests within a single analysis, each t-test will be conducted using only cases with valid data for all difference scores.
 Sample size is therefore constant across the multiple t-tests.

 ### Prior